enyojs/enyo/README.md

-# Enyo

 # Quick Info

 ## Core

 This repository contains Enyo core.
-We've pared down the codebase to the essentials, so folks that like working at the metal can do that.
+We've pared it down to the essentials, so folks can work at the metal.
 Widget libraries, g11n code, and other optional bits are available as add-on packages.

 ## Library

-Packages should go in a _lib_ folder (e.g. the _extra_ or _canvas_ repositories on GitHub).
-It's recommended you create a _lib_ folder as sibling to _enyo_ and keep your packages there, but you can make as many _lib_ folders as you like.
+Packages should go in a folder named _lib_ (e.g. the _extra_ or _canvas_ repositories on GitHub). _lib_ is a magic name that enyo uses to work with add-on packages.
+It's recommended you create a _lib_ folder as sibling to _enyo_ and keep your packages there, but you can make as many _lib_ folders as you like and put them anywhere.

 ## Api Viewer

 The Api Viewer application parses and renders documentation in real-time from the Enyo source.
 Run the application by loading _tools/api/index.html_.

-_Note_: the Api Viewer will not work from file:// in Chrome.
+_Note_: in Chrome, the Api Viewer will not work from file://.
 Run from a local http server or use the online version at http://enyojs.com/api.

 # What Is Enyo